-- Description of the goal of the proposed project. - Description of the target audience, including grade level(s) and demographics. - Description of the BLM's plans for collaborating with the partnering school[s] or school district and nonprofit organization around the proposed project. - Description of gaps in the BLM's existing STEM programs and how the project will address these gaps.

-- Description of the citizen science or environmental monitoring project, including what STEM skills students will learn as a result of participating in the project.
+- Description of the goal of the proposed project. - Description of the target audience, including grade level(s) and demographics. - Description of the BLM's plans for collaborating with the partnering school[s] or school district and nonprofit organization around the proposed project. - Description about gaps in the BLM's existing STEM programs and how the project will address these gaps. - Description of the citizen science or environmental monitoring project, including what STEM skills students will learn as a result of participating in the project.
 Please be sure to include: - Description of a series of STEM learning activities that will take place during the program. - Description of one or more of the pre-field activities that will prepare students for one or more field experiences to be followed by two or more post-field activities. - At least one pre-field activity must include a visit (virtual or in-person) to the participating school[s] from a BLM representative. - Field-based activities must include one or more visits to the BLM site to participate in data collection as part of a citizen science or environmental monitoring project. - One of the two or more post-field activities must involve data analysis.
 Another activity needs to include some type of presentation of the project findings. - Description demonstrates a commitment to Greening STEM Design Principles. - Optional: Projects may involve classroom activities, out-of-school programs, and after-school programs. - Please note: Out-of-school and after-school programs must involve a teacher from the participating school[s], preferably a science teacher, who can steward the Greening STEM project within the school, and champion its practices beyond the scope of the funding.
-For example: a science teacher who runs an afterschool eco-club or a teacher who offers academicpreparedness and leadership classes afterschool in which students explore social or environmental justice issues. - Proposed projects must include the following partners: - Bureau of Land Management: Please note that all projects must have a BLM lead.
+For example: a science teacher who runs an afterschool eco-club or a teacher who offers academicpreparedness and leadership classes afterschool in which students explore social or environmental justice issues.

+- Proposed projects must include the following partners: - Bureau of Land Management: Please note that all projects must have a BLM lead.
 The BLM lead must be involved in the application for the award and the coordination of project activities. - Nonprofit Organization working at the community level: May receive and manage funds, as well as provide assistance and support for project activities. - School or School District: Projects must work with middle or high school students.
 Applications are required to provide a current letter of commitment from the participating school or school district.
-School districts may receive and manage funds. - Each project partner must provide the name of a project lead that will be the primary contact person for the project. - Please note: The BLM Project Lead is the official applicant responsible for the submission of their application, all required documents, and reports. - A strong preference will be given to projects that: - o Involve one or more science educators in the participating school[s]. - Engage schools or school districts in underserved communities.
+School districts may receive and manage funds. - A strong preference will be given to projects that: - Involve one or more science educators in the participating school[s]. - Engage schools or school districts in underserved communities. - Involve an educator that has or will complete BLM's Teachers on Public Lands summer program.